Parties, celebrations and family events: can I drink if I’m breastfeeding?

 If you want to, you can enjoy a glass of wine, a beer or whatever it is that you choose to drink.
 The key is to plan ahead so your baby can have breastmilk that is free from alcohol.

-The concentration of alcohol in your blood is the concentration of alcohol in your milk.
+The concentration of alcohol in your milk closely follows the concentration of alcohol in your blood.

 A number of factors affect how much alcohol gets into your breastmilk, including:

-As a general rule, it takes 2 hours for an average woman to get rid of the alcohol from 1 standard alcoholic drink and therefore 4 hours for 2 drinks, 6 hours for 3 drinks and so on.
+As a general rule, it takes 2 hours for an average woman to be free of the alcohol from 1 standard alcoholic drink and therefore 4 hours for 2 drinks, 6 hours for 3 drinks and so on.
 The time is taken from the start of drinking.
 The Feed Safe app can help you work out these times more accurately.

-When breastmilk with alcohol is expressed, that expressed breastmilk will contain and continue to contain alcohol.
+If you express while your breastmilk contains alcohol, that expressed breastmilk will continue to contain alcohol.